 Common name: Giant deer, Irish elk (many of the best preserved specimens have come from lakes and peat bogs in Ireland).

 Lived: Open, park-like woodlands of Europe and central Asia.

 The giant deer survived until as recently as a few thousand years ago.
 Current evidence suggests it started to disappear in western Europe due to deteriorating climate at the end of the Ice Age from ca. 13,000 years ago, and finally became extinct from eastern Europe and Siberia following the spread of closed forests after the onset of the warmer Holocene Epoch ca. 11,500 years ago.
 However, the expansion of human populations in Eurasia may also have had a role in its disappearance.

-Size: The best known and most recent species of giant deer is Megaloceros giganteus, one of the largest deer known to have existed, standing up to 2 metres at the shoulder and with antlers up to 3.5 metres wide.
+Size: Megaloceros giganteus, one of the largest deer known to have existed, stood up to 2 metres at the shoulder with antlers up to 3.5 metres wide.